quii/learn-go-with-tests/why.md

 TDD and software development you'll learn how to break down problems so that they look like the simple examples you learned with.

-If a section of your code is too hard to test; it's not "realistic" - it's poorly written
+_Generally_ if your code is too hard to test; it's not "realistic" - it's poorly written

 ## Wrapping up